motheki/nix/docs/operations.md

    Check their log files and exit statuses after an actual scheduled run.

 The test suite does not start launchd jobs or verify TCC interaction.
 Building a plist is not proof of successful activation.
-The CI workflow only builds; it never switches, cleans profiles, manages Homebrew or reads signing credentials.
+No hosted CI workflow is currently configured, so run formatting, checks and the host build locally.
+None of those steps switches the host, cleans profiles, manages Homebrew or reads signing credentials.

 After an intentional switch or a risky configuration change, manually verify: